Advancing ICM - Interpreting the Human Form: Concepts

 As a bonus details are provided for access to the embedded user guide.

-extending the blur - Blurisitic
+Bluristic - extending the blur - part 1

 Mobile apps designed for long exposures are nothing new, but I’ve been playing with one that offers something a little different.